VirtualBrainLab/Pinpoint/README.md

 [Launch the web app](http://data.virtualbrainlab.org/Pinpoint/) for more instructions see the [documentation](https://virtualbrainlab.org/02_traj_planner/01_tp_intro.html).

+Desktop builds are available on the [Releases](https://github.com/VirtualBrainLab/Pinpoint/releases) page.

 # References

 Inspired by the trajectory explorer by Andy Peters https://github.com/petersaj/neuropixels_trajectory_explorer.